1

 Pipes — Connecting Commands

 The pipe operator | is one of the most powerful ideas in Unix.
 It connects programs so that the output of one becomes the input of the next, letting you build data-processing pipelines from small, single-purpose tools.
+Data flows through memory from one process to the next — no intermediate files needed.

 Explore the data